CyberFlameGO/svnpython/Doc/library/unittest.rst

 The following decorators implement test skipping and expected failures:

-.. function:: skip(reason)
+.. decorator:: skip(reason)

    Unconditionally skip the decorated test.  *reason* should describe why the test is being skipped.

-.. function:: skipIf(condition, reason)
+.. decorator:: skipIf(condition, reason)

    Skip the decorated test if *condition* is true.

-.. function:: skipUnless(condition, reason)
+.. decorator:: skipUnless(condition, reason)

-   Skip the decoratored test unless *condition* is true.
+   Skip the decorated test unless *condition* is true.

-.. function:: expectedFailure
+.. decorator:: expectedFailure

    Mark the test as an expected failure.
 If the test fails when run, the test is not counted as a failure.